Improving Sustainability in Agriculture with eqo.x

 - the nutrients are released through the CRF system ready for the plants.

-The differentiating feature of CRF fertilisers is that the coating controls the rate of nutrient release according to the soil temperature.
+The differentiating feature of CRF fertilizers is that the coating controls the rate of nutrient release according to the soil temperature.
 At lower soil temperatures, crop growth is slower, reducing the nutrient needs of the plants, so the CRF slows down the release of nutrients.
 In warmer conditions, the CRF increases the rate of nutrient release, matching the plants’ higher demands for nutrients.

 Nutrients Delivered to Match the Crop Requirements